What if G.K. Chesterton edited your writing?

 Since 1911, this unknown Chesterton "book within a book" has been seen by only a priveleged few.
 But in 1997, Ignatius Press released a beautiful facsimile edition of the marked-up book titled, Platitudes Undone (Ignatius Press, hardcover, 105 pages).
 The book looked as if Chesterton himself had written right in it with his green pencil, and it allowed Chestertonians everywhere to glimpse the remarkable wisdom and humor of this literary giant "at play."

-But with similar luck to Dr. Kessler, I recently found a copy at a local used bookstore for just $0.50.
+But with similar luck to Dr. Kessler, I recently stumbled across a used copy at our Friends of the Library bookstore for just $0.50.
 It's such a cool book that I scanned some of the pages to share here.
-They provide answer to anyone who ever wondered what it would be like for Chesterton to edit his or her writing.
+They provide answers to anyone who ever wondered what it would be like for Chesterton to edit his or her writing.
 Enjoy!